seborama/fuego/README.md

 Collectors can be combined to express complex operations in a concise manner.
 <br/>
-Simply put, a collector allows creating custom actions on a Stream.
+Simply put, a collector allows the creation of bespoke actions on a Stream.

 ___ƒuego___ exposes a number of functional methods such as `MapToInt`, `Head`, `LastN`, `Filter`, etc...
 <br/>
 Collectors also provide a few functional methods.

 But... what if you need something else?
-And it is not straighforward or readable when combining the existing methods ___ƒuego___ offers?
+And it is not straightforward or readable when combining the existing methods ___ƒuego___ offers?

 Enters `Collector`: implement you own requirement functionally!
 <br/>